 By Dennis Hartley

 The passing of Walter Cronkite, just several days shy of this upcoming Monday’s 40th anniversary of the Apollo 11 moon landing, has added a bittersweet poignancy to the occasion that is hard for me to put into words.
 Maybe it has something to do with the fact that some of my fondest childhood memories are of being plunked in front of the TV, transfixed by the reassuring visage of Walter Cronkite, with the familiar backdrop of the Cape Canaveral launch pad.
 Remember when NASA spaceflights were an exciting, all-day news event?

 I thought I’d toss out a few ideas for a little Uncle Walter Space Launch Memorial Film Festival in your media room this weekend:

 The Right Stuff– Director-writer Philip Kaufman’s masterpiece (based on Tom Wolfe’s book) is a stirring dramatization of the inspiring achievements by NASA’s original Mercury astronaut team.
-Considering it was made on a relative shoestring, the film has an amazingly expansive sense of historical scope.
+Considering it was made on a relative shoestring, the film has an expansive sense of historical scope.
 What keeps it all grounded, however are the richly drawn, down-to-earth characterizations that also makes it a very intimate story.
 It certainly didn’t hurt to have that dream cast-including Ed Harris, Sam Shepard, Dennis Quaid, Scott Glenn, Barbara Hershey, Fred Ward, Pamela Reed, Lance Henriksen, Scott Wilson, Veronica Cartwright, and Levon Helm.
+The film picked up 4 Oscars at the 56th Academy Awards.

 In the Shadow of the Moon– The premise of this 2007 documentary is simple; surviving members of the Apollo moon flights tell their stories, accompanied by mission footage (some previously unseen).
 But somehow, director David Sington has managed to take this familiar piece of 20th century history and infuse it with a sense of joyous rediscovery.
 In the process, it offers something rarer than hen’s teeth these days-a reason to take pride in being an American.